-Tic Tac Math is a website where two students can battle against each other in tic-tac-toe.
+Tic-Tac-Math is a website where two students can battle against each other in tic-tac-toe.
 However, they have to answer a math problem correctly in order for their symbol to be placed on the board.
 The students can play the game anywhere they can get access to a computer with an internet connection.
-Tic Tac Math provides a fun way for students to practice their math skills and be competitive with one another.
+Tic-Tac-Math provides a fun way for students to practice their math skills and be competitive with one another.
 Although it is a way for students to practice their math, it is not a formal way for instructors to test students on their skills.

-The system's GUI, in the form of a website, should adhere to industry standards so that the UI will look and behave the same across multiple platforms and browsers.
+The system's GUI, in the form of a website, should adhere to industry standards so the UI looks and behaves the same across multiple platforms and browsers.
 The system requires the underlying host hardware to have the ability to connect to the Internet through a NIC.
-The system also requires the host in which it is used to have access to a keyboard and mouse.
+The system also requires the host to have access to a keyboard and mouse.
 These may be integrated like those of a laptop, or externally connected via bluetooth or a cable.
 Additionally, the system requires the host machine to have a graphical display in order to display the game to the user.
 In regards to software constraints, the system requires that the host machine be running an operating system with a desktop environment installed.
 Within this operating system, it is required that an internet browser be installed.
 The internet browser must be able to render HTML and CSS while also running JavaScript code in the background.
 Finally, the system must also take advantage of protocols such as DNS, HTTP, TLS, and TCP/IP in order to interface with the Internet.

-2.2Product Functions
+2.2 Product Functions